Joseeli54/products-express-ts/README.md

   `$ npx prisma studio`

-This will allow you to view user, product and order records easily, as well as remove and modify them for test cases.
+  This will allow you to easily view user, product, and order records, as well as search, delete, or modify them for test cases.
+When you execute the command, the following path will open: `http://localhost:5555`

 # ▶️ Running API in development mode
 - To run the API in developer mode, you must execute the following command at the prompt: